52-56 Hillsborough Road, Lisburn, BT28 1JJ

 Building our Model Ec0-Towns for the Year 2040

-After careful team planning it was time to put one of the key parts of our new P7 Stem Curriculum project, 'An Eco Town for 2040' into action.
+After careful team planning it was time to put one of the key parts of our new P7 Stem Curriculum project, 'Green Energy' into action.
 The class worked in teams of 3-4 to build their own model Eco-town for 2040.
 The pupils were enthralled in this very engaging, hands-on task.
 There was a lot of joint problem solving and decision making evident, not to mention a great deal of enjoyment in working together!

 Main considerations were the type of residential housing chosen and sustainable materials used; the range of non-residential properties; the proportion of green areas to absorb carbon dioxide; the inclusion of renewable energy sources; and the design of shops, cycle paths and walk ways to build a sense of community and encourage healthy living in the future.